apkd/Medicine/README.md

 In order for the object to register itself as a singleton, the type needs to be marked with `[Register.Single]`.
 Can be used on static properties.

+> Protip: you can inject the main camera, too!
+Simply tag your camera property with `[Inject.Single]` and it will automatically return a cached reference to `Camera.Main`.

 Examples:
 ```csharp
 [Register.Single] // ScriptableObject-based singleton.